It might be the best gift they ever get!

 - Reduce gifting waste

-- Teach your children to think about all the factors involved in making a purchase before they ask for something
+- Teach your children to think about all the factors involved in making a consumer decision

-- Be able to share gift choices with friends and family when they ask you what your child would like for an upcoming holiday or birthday gift.
+- Be able to graciously share gift preferences when friends and family ask you what your child would like for an upcoming holiday or birthday gift.

 Help Reduce Gifting Waste